eosrio/hyperion-docs/docs/install.md

 sudo less /var/log/elasticsearch/CLUSTE_NAME.log
 ```

-Finally, enable it to run at startup:
+Enable it to run at startup:

 ```bash
 sudo systemctl enable elasticsearch.service
 ```

-!!! note
-    Don't forget to check if memory lock worked.

-Test the REST API:
+And finally, test the REST API:

 ```
 curl -X GET "localhost:9200/?pretty"
 ```

+!!! note
+    Don't forget to check if memory lock worked.

 The expeted result should be something like this: